-Our senior management is monitoring developments in the COVID-19 pandemic and is implementing changes to our policies, procedures and operations to protect the integrity and continuity of our business and the health and safety of our employees.
-For example, we equipped and enabled a substantial majority of employees to work remotely, implemented physical distancing and enhanced cleaning protocols throughout our corporate offices, and worked closely with our vendors to maintain service continuity throughout the market volatility and increased operational volumes that occurred during the quarter.
+Our senior management is monitoring developments in the COVID-19 pandemic and has implemented changes to our policies, procedures and operations to protect the integrity and continuity of our business and the health and safety of our employees.
+For example, we equipped and enabled a substantial majority of employees to work remotely, implemented physical distancing and enhanced cleaning protocols throughout our corporate offices and worked closely with our vendors to maintain service continuity throughout the market volatility and increased operational volumes that occurred from time to time during the pandemic.
 There can be no guarantee that our business continuity plans and the other efforts to manage the business implications of COVID-19 will be effective, or that there will not be material adverse effects on our results of operations.
 For information about the risks associated with COVID-19, see Part II, "Item 1A.
 Risk Factors" of this Quarterly Report on Form 10-Q.